fribyte-code/boskonf.no/content/bli-sponsor.en.md

 +++
 title = "Become a sponsor"
-description = "HHere it must come a very good description" template = "layout/page.html"
+description = "Information for those interested in sponsoring the conference." template = "layout/page.html"
 +++